unicode-org/icu4x/ffi/diplomat/cpp/docs/source/calendar_ffi.rst

     .. cpp:function:: static diplomat::result<ICU4XCalendar, ICU4XError> try_new(const ICU4XDataProvider& provider, const ICU4XLocale& locale)

-        Creates a new :cpp:class:`ICU4XGregorianDateTime` from the specified date and time.
+        Creates a new :cpp:class:`ICU4XCalendar` from the specified date and time.

         See the `Rust documentation <https://unicode-org.github.io/icu4x-docs/doc/icu/calendar/struct.AnyCalendar.html#method.try_new_unstable>`__ for more information.

 .. cpp:class:: ICU4XDateTime

-    An ICU4X DateTime object capable of containing a Gregorian date and time.
+    An ICU4X DateTime object capable of containing a date and time for any calendar.

     See the `Rust documentation <https://unicode-org.github.io/icu4x-docs/doc/icu/calendar/struct.DateTime.html>`__ for more information.